 The Heritage Ensemble continues to tear down walls and build bridges as we collaborate with other community and civic organizations.
 We continue to embrace and nurture the youth in the development of The Youth Heritage Ensemble, serving young people in grades 6- 12.
 What a wonderful way to continue service this great community!

 Since our inaugural concert, the community has recognized that The Heritage Ensemble sings with a grand purpose — making the community a better place in which to live.
 This recognition has come in various ways, including but not limited to the Sigma Gamma Rho Distinction Award, the President’s Volunteer Service Award, the Central Illinois Interfaith Award, and the Pekin YWCA One Imperative Award.
 We are humbled by these prestigious awards, and vow to continue in our quest to ”tear down walls and build bridges” in this community.

 Giving online has never been more secure, convenient or hassle-free.

 Text ENSEMBLE to 91999 to donate by phone.
 Msg & data rates may apply.

 We also accept standard cash and check donations:

-The Heritage Ensemble is a Section 501(c)3 nonprofit and your gift may qualify as a charitable deduction for federal income tax purposes.
+The Heritage Ensemble is a 501(c)(3) not for profit arts organization sponsored in part by a grant from the Illinois Arts Council.
+Your donation may qualify as a charitable deduction for federal income tax purposes.